 For me, the key to moving forward was creating and committing to a vision of the life I wanted most.

 Over the years, my life has evolved and my vision has changed.
-I got married again and we have a young daughter, and my deep desire to be present in their lives drives me now.
+I got married again and we have young children, and my deep desire to be present in their lives drives me now.

 Physical clutter is no longer the struggle it once was, but I still need to be mindful of the busyness in my life.
 I’m doing this by challenging some deeply held beliefs about hard work, self-worth and money.